RSEAA/RSEAA.github.io/index.md

 Do you feel undervalued within academia because you work with research software?
 Or do you want to discuss with others how you balance researcher needs with good software practices?
 Or maybe your are the only person working on research software in your group?

-If so, we invite you to join us for RSEAA24, the third online RSE Asia Australia Unconference, from the **10th to the 13th of September 2024**.
+If so, you might want to join us for RSEAA24, the third online RSE Asia Australia Unconference, from the **10th to the 13th of September 2024**.
 This is a joint partnership between the [RSE Asia Association](https://rse-asia.github.io/RSE_Asia/) and the [RSE Association of Australia and New Zealand](https://rse-aunz.github.io/).
 The theme for this year is "Sharing tech architectures", there is an extra day for a Leaders Forum on the 10th, and the hashtag will be #RSEAA24.

 ## Why would someone go to RSEAA24?